BernardoPiedade/The-Hacker-Game-Ruining-The-World/README.md

 -------------------------------------------------------------//--------------------------------------------------------------------

-    .Minigames
+    .Side Game

-Try your luck on those three minigames where you have a chance of 0,0006% of winning, but don't worry your chance can get higher if you manage to make money, with that money you can upgrade your computer, and by doing that you will have an higher chance to win the minigames!
+Try your luck on three minigames where you have a chance of 0,0006% of winning, but don't worry your chance can get higher if you manage to make money, with that money you can upgrade your computer, and by doing that you will have an higher chance to win the minigames!

 The three minigames are: